ejikeugba/serp/JOSS/paper.md

 ---
-title: 'SERP: An R package for smoothing in ordinal regression'
+title: 'serp: An R package for smoothing in ordinal regression'
 tags:
   - R
   - regularization